sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-28.md

 > This starts from an alternate form of Fermat’s Little Theorem, which states that if $n$ is a prime number and $a$ is any positive integer less than $n$, then $a$ raised to the $(n−1)$-st power is congruent to 1 modulo n.
 To test the primality of a number $n$ by the Miller-Rabin test, we pick a random number ${a<n}$ and raise a to the ${(n-1)}$-st power modulo $n$ using the `expmod` procedure.

+If we express this in term of [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic), we have a congrence relation:

 $$a^{n-1}\equiv1\;(mod\;n)$$

 Which will be implemented by updating the function `fermat-test` into: